-In Classes 4 and 5, students travel to local sites, such as the New York Botanical Garden and the Metropolitan Museum of Art, to supplement their classroom learning.
-Class 6 students visit Cape Cod in the fall of each year, where they engage in shore ecology studies and build strong relationships, both with friends and their advisory group.
-Class 7 students travel to Boston to immerse themselves in sites rich with American history, and also to continue developing important friendships with peers and teachers.
+In Classes 4 and 5, students travel to local sites, such as the Tenement Museum, El Museo del Barrio and the Metropolitan Museum of Art, to supplement their classroom learning.
+Overnight trips in Classes 6 and 7 provide the opportunity for students to extend their academic studies beyond the traditional classroom while building strong relationships with friends and advisors.
 Whether it’s a local field trip or a trek across a salt marsh, every Middle School student experiences unique hands-on learning, and fortifies the emotional and social resiliency that readies her to navigate adolescence and beyond.

 Chapin’s Middle School is a communal environment that fosters friendships and relationships across all grade levels.
 Students play on inter-grade athletics teams, sing together in the Middle School chorus and enjoy each other’s company in Middle School clubs.
 Through these opportunities, girls meet their older and younger peers, develop new relationships and learn from one another.
 In addition, several programs throughout the year help to build each student’s sense of community.

-In the “big sister/little sister program,” girls from Class 7 partner with girls from Class 4 to help them adjust to life in the Middle School.
-Class 7 students visit with their Class 4 counterparts during study halls, and the girls work together on community service projects, often leading to lasting friendships.
+In the “big sibling/little sibling program,” students from Class 7 partner with students from Class 4 to help them adjust to life in the Middle School.
+Class 7 students visit with their Class 4 counterparts during study halls, and they work together on community service projects, often leading to lasting friendships.

-Middle School gatherings, which happen twice per cycle, are an important feature of life in the Middle School.
-During the gatherings, the entire Middle School comes together to celebrate notable achievements, discuss any topics that are relevant to them and to remind themselves that they are an integral part of a supportive learning environment.
+Middle School Community time, which is scheduled once per cycle, is an important feature of life in the Middle School.
+During these gatherings, the entire Middle School comes together to celebrate notable achievements, observe a presentation by a guest artist, author, or speaker; participate in a program designed and led by student leaders, and remind themselves that they are an integral part of a supportive learning community.

 The arts in all their forms — music, dance, theater and visual art — are essential to the Middle School experience.
 Whether it’s delivering dialogue in a play, dancing in a piece she helped choreograph, or singing in a chorus, every Middle School student has the chance to take the stage.
-In addition, the visual art she produces is displayed around Chapin throughout the year, and more formally during the Middle School art show, which is held in the spring.
+In addition, the visual art she produces is displayed around Chapin throughout the year.
 These opportunities allow students to share their creativity with parents, teachers and friends.
 Many performances provide students with the opportunity to be self-directed artists who contribute ideas to the productions.
 Some performances, such as the Middle School Dance Club, are only for fellow students, while others, such as the play performed by Classes 6 and 7, are open to parents and teachers.
-Students who sing in the Middle School chorus perform during Chapin’s holiday and spring concerts, and at the Interschool Choral Festival.
-There are two drama productions (either a play or a musical) each year open to girls in Classes 5, 6, and 7.
+Students who sing in the Middle School chorus perform during Chapin’s winter and spring concerts, and at the Interschool Choral Festival.
+There are two drama productions (either a play or a musical) each year open to actors in Classes 6 and 7.

 The Chapin Bots is an after-school program focused on the development of STEM and robotics skills, open to students in Classes 4 through 8.
-Most students enter the program as a member of the JV team, where they complete a series of self-paced programming and building challenges.
-As they gain requisite design and programming skills, students can join Varsity teams that enter various STEM-robotics competitions, such as FIRST LEGO League (FLL) and RoboCupJunior.
-All Varsity teams develop a range of advanced programming and prototyping skills.
-The Varsity Drones and RoboSoccer teams, in particular, design their own robot parts using the School's laser cutter and 3D printers while honing their microelectronic assembly skills.
+Most students enter the program as a member of the Junior Bots team, where they complete a series of self-paced programming and building challenges.
+As they gain requisite design and programming skills, students can join teams such as the FIRST LEGO League (FLL), that enter various STEM-robotics competitions that enter various STEM-robotics competitions, or take part in our Makerbots program, where students can pursue individual projects using a variety of high and low tech tools.
+All teams develop a range of advanced programming and prototyping skills.

 The Bots have earned numerous awards at competitions, such as first place in the RoboCupJunior USA Lightweight Soccer Division and the coveted Champion's Award at the NYC FLL Championship.
 As a result, Chapin's FLL Bots team has gone on to compete against teams from throughout the United States and the world.